korben546/RegSite/README.md

-SOME OF THIS ASSUMES LINUX OR UNIX, IF RUNNING WINDOWS LET ME KNOW Install ruby 3.3.5, I prefer using RVM to do this but use whatever method you like Install PostgreSQL version 14
+SOME OF THIS ASSUMES LINUX OR UNIX, IF RUNNING WINDOWS LET ME KNOW Install ruby 3.3.5, I prefer using RVM to do this but use whatever method you like for windows you can use
+`winget install RubyInstallerTeam.Ruby.3.2`
+or visit https://rubyinstaller.org and download the ruby installer for windows ensure its 3.3.5

+Install PostgreSQL version 14
 On Mac OS use
 `brew install PostgreSQL@14`